1986 Toyota Corolla Work Equip 03 14x8.0

 – Yes, they will fit.
 As you can see from the pics this 1986 Toyota Corolla is running Work Equip 03 14x8.0 with 3.91” backspacing and Bridgestone GIII P 185/60 R14 tires.

-- No spacers
+- Wheels are O-disc- No spacers

 - Guard mods Front: Cut back front arches (same size as stock but higher to make room for low ride height)